 }

 Also critical: semantic HTML, clean headings, a valid sitemap.xml, page speed under 2s, and regular content refresh.
-Freshness is a ranking signal for AI: content with prominent freshness signals, such as a visible “Updated for 2026” label, consistently outperforms stale pages in AI responses.
+Freshness appears to influence AI retrieval: content with prominent freshness signals, such as a visible “Updated for 2026” label, frequently outperforms stale pages in AI responses.
 Perplexity shows a strong preference for recent content, frequently surfacing pages updated within the last 12 months.

 Citation: The Passage-Level Decision